Scaffolding WholesaleScaffolding Wholesale

 7 ft steel board laneSource

-7 ft x 9 in (example listing)Common frame-bay span requests where six-foot span is too short.Width and hook details still require fit verification against the actual scaffold.
+7 ft (manufacturer listing)Common frame-bay span requests where six-foot span is too short.Width and hook details still require fit verification against the actual scaffold.

 10 ft steel board laneSource

-10 ft x 9 in (example listing)Longer bay intervals within standard family ranges.Longer deck length amplifies stability and support-spacing sensitivity.
+10 ft (manufacturer listing)Longer bay intervals within standard family ranges.Longer deck length amplifies stability and support-spacing sensitivity.

 Ringlock steel deck laneSource